Skip to Content

 Pros and cons of Milford Sound

-• The fiord’s popularity means that there’s an array of activities, all of which are very well organized.
-You’ll have plenty of tour companies and different experiences to choose from.
+- The fiord’s popularity means that there’s an array of activities, all of which are very well organized.
+You’ll have plenty of Milford Sound tours and different experiences to choose from.

-• Milford Sound is relatively easy to access.
+- Milford Sound is relatively easy to access.
 You can drive there by yourself, or choose from many different tours on offer from Queenstown or Te Anau.
+There are also plenty of flights from Queenstown to Milford Sound, which are a great option if you’re short on time.

 However, there are also some drawbacks to visiting the popular Milford Sound: